mcpython4-coding/Documentation/mcpython/util/math.md

             variable positions

     function tex_coordinates_better(
+            *args: typing.Tuple[int, int],
+            size=(32, 32),
+            tex_region=None,
-            *args, size=(32, 32), tex_region=None, rotation=(0, 0, 0, 0, 0, 0)
+            rotation=(0, 0, 0, 0, 0, 0)
             ) -> list:

-        this is an better implementation of above tex_coords function.
-It will return an list of coords instead of an list where you have to manually find entries
+        This is an better implementation of above tex_coords function.
+It will return an list of coords instead of an list where you have to manually find entries for drawing
-        :param args: every face to calculate
+        :param args: for each face to calculate, the uv's as a tuple of size 2
-        :param size: the size of the texture group
+        :param size: the size of the texture group, as specified by the texture atlas
         :param tex_region: the region in the texture, where 0 is one end and 1 the other
         :param rotation: the rotation of the whole thing
         :return: an list of lists of texture coords